Org Export Reference Documentation

 org-export-unravel-code

-Clean source code from an example-block or a src-block element
+Clean source code from an example-block

 and extract code references out of it.